jostosh/jostosh.github.io/content/blog/spn01/index.md

 Let's look at the restriction of non-negative weighted sums first and products first.
 A non-negative weighted sum of probabilities occurs in many probabilistic (graphical) models.
 Usually, the non-negative weights correspond to _prior probabilities_ of the children of the sum.
 Note that to interpret the weights as probabilities we not only require them to be non-negative but we also must also ensure that they sum up to exactly one, i.e. $\sum_i w_{ij} = 1$.

-## A Mixture of Gaussians as an SPN
+## A Mixture Of Gaussians As An SPN
 A common scenario is to have a mixture of Gaussians to model a single random variable:
 $$
 p(x) = \sum_k \underbrace{p(x \mid z=k)}_{\text{Component: } \mathcal N(\mu, \sigma^2)} \underbrace{p(z=k)}_{\text{Prior (a scalar)}}
 $$
+<figcaption>Equation 2: Gaussian mixture.</figcaption>

 Sum nodes in SPNs compute probabilities in the same way, but the 'components' can be either (i) leaf nodes or (ii) sub-SPNs.
 The equation above is equivalent to the extremely simple SPN below (when replacing $z$ with $X_1$):
 ![Figure 1: Gaussian Mixture as an SPN.
 The three leaf nodes correspond to the Gaussian components.](spn_gmixture.png)

 Note that in the SPN above, we compute a sum over elements that consider the same singular set of variables, namely $\{\boldsymbol X_1\}$.
 The leaf nodes correspond to the Gaussian components while the edges correspond to the non-negative weights.
-The value of the root corresponds to $p(x)$ in Equation 1.
+The value of the root corresponds to $p(x)$ in Equation 2.

 In SPN terminology, a set of variables is called a scope.
 Leaf nodes have scopes of exactly one variable e.g. $\{\boldsymbol X_1\}$ or $\{\boldsymbol X_2\}$.
 Note that the SPN in Figure 1 satisfies at least requirements 1 and 2 for a valid SPN, provided we have non-negative weights.
 The second requirement of having identical scopes for the sum's children is also known as the completeness property.
 The SPN in Figure 1 does not include products, so we don't really care about the third requirement.
 Hence, all boxes are ticked and this SPN is valid!